-Showing Style with grand manner, flair, enthusiasm, spirit & done with verve or simply an ornamental plume of feathers!
+Showing Style with grand manner, flair, enthusiasm, spirit amd done with verve or simply an ornamental plume of feathers!

-You'll find a variety of tips, lists and diy projects I've researched and completed.
+You willl find a variety of tips, lists and diy projects I have researched and completed.
 I hope to share with you my enthusiasm for design and flair for diy so you will end up with more than an ornamental plume!

 The View from inside your Dryer............WARNING: this might get a little scary